lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_GCP_client_tools.md

  - Use **GCP SDK language integration** (Python, Java...
 GCP SDK) to scale your analysis for large/huge jobs.
 Example of using the Python client libary - [link](https://cloud.google.com/compute/docs/tutorials/python-guide)

 ### How to do this
- - Click in GCP console and/or use shell - no setup /install required
+ - CLICK in GCP console and/or use shell - no setup /install required
- - Download GCP SDK - use gcp cli and/or sdk for your language, requires installation and configuration
+ - DOWNLOAD GCP SDK - use gcp cli and/or sdk for your language, requires installation and configuration

  ### 📺 Click below to see Lynn's 'Use GCP client tools' 6 min video
 [![GCP client tools - Google Cloud Platform for Bioinformatics](http://img.youtube.com/vi/ce1XZ68NdA8/0.jpg)](http://www.youtube.com/watch?v=ce1XZ68NdA8 "GCP client tools - Google Cloud Platform for Bioinformatics")